nephoseu/LGPowerBI/Instructions/Day1/03-configure-data-model-in-power-bi-desktop.md

 1. Select **OK**, notice in the **Manage Relationships** window that the new relationship is listed, and then select **Close**.

-1. Notice there's now a connector between the two tables (it doesn't matter if the tables are positioned next to each other).
+1. Notice that in Model View, there's now a connector between the two tables (it doesn't matter if the tables are positioned next to each other).
     1. You can interpret the cardinality that is represented by the **1** and **(*)** indicators.
     1. Filter direction is represented by the arrow head.
     1. A solid line represents an active relationship; a dashed line represents an inactive relationship.